-Grammatical "voice" is meaning that is encoded in the grammatical structure of a verb phrase.
+Grammatical "voice" refers to meaning that is encoded in the grammatical structure of a verb phrase.
 When you create a sentence with some sort of action in it, the way in which you structure the verb tells the reader whether you are emphasizing the actor who performed the action (active voice) or what happened to the object or receiver of the action (passive voice).
-See the below example.
+See the example below.